Intervention/docs/image/v3/modifying/resizing.md

 $image->pad(500, 500, position: 'top-left');
 ```

-### Padded resizing without exceeding the original size
+### Padded resizing with upscaling

-> public Image::padDown(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface
+> public Image::contain(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface

-This method does the same thing as `pad()` but does not exceed the size of the original image.
-You can use this if you want to prevent up-sampling.
+ This method does the same as `pad()`, but the original image is also scaled
+ up if the target size exceeds the original size.

 #### Parameters